mradbourne/hq/README.md

 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/lukemarsh/hq.git`
+1. Clone this repo
-1. Run `npm install` to install dependencies
+1. Run `yarn install` to install dependencies
 1. Run `npm start` to see the example app at `http://localhost:3000`.

 ## Documentation